 The beef was tender, the gravy was rich and the balance of flavours was perfect.
 The Pommes Anna was incredibly tasty and, as a personal favourite, they couldn’t have gone far wrong with the addition of bearnaise sauce.

-Maybe it’s a case of always wanting what you can’t have, but I couldn’t help but feel that my girlfriend had, as always, made a better choice than me.
+Maybe it’s a case of always wanting what you can’t have, but I couldn’t help but feel that my guest had, as always, made a better choice than me.
 The chicken was succulent, the pastry was perfectly crumbly and the gravy was delicious.
 The pommes mousseline also received top marks.

 It was at this point that I needed a break.
 I now contained more food and champagne than a shipping container leaving Calais.
 Locked in a never-ending battle with the waiter, he would snipe me champagne top-ups when I wasn’t concentrating.
 However, I was determined to finish my last glass and was ready for his next attack.
-Having returned from the dessert buffet with a selection of treasures, my girlfriend said she especially enjoyed the lemon meringue pie, the bitter chocolate Saint Honoré and the Normandy creme fraîche.
+Having returned from the dessert buffet with a selection of treasures, my guest said she especially enjoyed the lemon meringue pie, the bitter chocolate Saint Honoré and the Normandy creme fraîche.